 Besides the low learning curve and ease of use, Worksharp has thought about all the concerns that a knife enthusiast may have.
 The abrasive is gentle on the knife-edge and will not heat up or de-temper any high Rockwell knives.
 All the angles have been carefully selected to get the best sharpness without sacrificing the knives’ durability and style.

-Knife enthusiasts who already know how to sharpen and mastered manual sharpening then the E5 Sharpener do not offer much in terms of results.
-However, the ease of use and the speed to get to the desired results is impressive.
+For knife enthusiasts who already know how to sharpen and mastered manual sharpening then the E5 Sharpener does not offer much in terms of results.
+However, the ease of use and the speed to get to the desired results are impressive.
 You will need the upgrade kit to get the Sharpener’s full potential.